 - Peers for Pride Program Launch: Peers for Pride (PfP) is a peer facilitation program offered for academic credit through a partnership between the GSC and the School of Social Work.
 Peers for Pride is a cornerstone of the Education Progarm in the GSC.
 Students learn theater techniques and facilitation skills enabling them to conduct workshops that explore the lives of lesbians, gay men, bisexuals and transgender people.
 The student facilitators write and perform monologues, answering questions from the audience as their monologue characters.
 PfP facilitators have performed in UT residence halls, at Explore UT, during orientation advisor training, for multicultural sororities and fraternities and in academic courses across campus as well as at national conferences.

 - May 15, 2008 – Lavender Graduation: The GSC and the Queer Students Alliance hosted the first-ever Lavender Graduation at UT-Austin.
-The ceremony has become a highlight of the academic year for faculty, staff, students and community members across campus because it is an opportunity to honor students, as well as bring together the LGBTQ and ally community on campus and from the greater Austin area.
+The ceremony has become a highlight of the academic year for faculty, staff, students and community members across campus because it is an opportunity to honor students, as well as bring together the LGBTQIA+ and ally community on campus and from the greater Austin area.

 - Campus Climate Response Team: Beginning in 2009, Ixchel Rosal, Director of the Gender and Sexuality Center, contributed as a member of the Campus Climate Response Work Group to examine critical issues and make recommendations for advancing diversity on campus, including the establishment of the Campus Climate Response Team in 2011.